 I have to admit I had never heard of Annecy before my friend suggested it as a holiday location.
 One of my closest friends lives in California (we met travelling across Europe in 2006, and have since seen each other most years, living with each other in London and even being each other’s bridesmaids!) and had planned a big European trip with her husband and two kids, researching (mainly through blogs!) family friendly destinations and Annecy came up.
 She suggested it as somewhere to meet up and I thought ‘why not’, it’d be lovely to spend some time with her family without all the sightseeing pressures of London, and Peggy loves hanging out with older kids.
 We honestly didn’t expect to love it so much!
 I had a fair few questions whilst we were out there, and although I didn’t plan on doing a blogpost (which is why all these photos are more casual, iPhone snaps!), I thought it might be nice to answer a few of the questions posed, here…

 This was the hardest part of the planning of the trip, to be honest.
 It’s not exactly near an airport – you can fly to Geneva, which is the cheapest way, and then hire a car or travel by train or bus.
 We flew to Lyon with Easyjet and rented a car as we thought it would be less tricky without the hassle of crossing the border etc and it was *quite* straightforward, if probably not the cheapest or easiest in hindsight (tip: do not book with Europcar!).
-Someone also mentioned that you can get the Eurostar to Paris and then change to Annecy which might be a great option for cutting down on the carbon footprint.
+Someone also mentioned that you can get the Eurostar to Paris and then change to Annecy which might be a great option for cutting down on the carbon footprint, but it was a pricier option.

 IS IT REALLY EXPENSIVE TO EAT THERE?